vitkl/gene_expression_simulator/README.md

 # Hi, I am a gene expression simulator!

-I simulate gene expression
+### I simulate gene expression
 - in 2 sample groups,
 - of 2 gene modules,
 - and can include batch effect

-I show you a heatmap plot that groups genes and samples by distance silimarity.
+### I show you a heatmap plot that groups genes and samples by distance silimarity.
 You can download simulated data as .RData file.

-Option details:
+## Option details:
 ...coming soon...

+## How to use

 To use this R shiny app, first, you need to save this repository (either clone or download zip file) to your computer.
 If you download zip file, unzip it.